 Spring 2019 Fuel Reduction Burns

 Fuel reduction burning within Council managed bushland helps reduce the bushfire risk to Greater Hobart, and helps maintain the ecological values within our bushland reserves.
-This Autumn, Council, in conjunction with the Tasmanian Fire Service Bushfire Risk Unit, plan to undertake a 46ha fuel reduction burn located at Limekiln Gully, Glenorchy.
+This Spring, Council, in conjunction with the Tasmanian Fire Service Bushfire Risk Unit, plan to undertake a 46ha fuel reduction burn located at Limekiln Gully, Glenorchy.
 For more information contact Council's Coordinator Bushfire Management on 03 6216 6353.

 Glenorchy City Council Bushfire Mitigation Strategy